mehmetgoren/feniks/README.md

 * It can scan the whole network to find cameras which have RTSP broadcasts.
 You don’t need to find cameras’ IPs to register the system.
 All is done automatically.

-* You can search detected objects by its **color** in the Smart Search section.
+* You can search detected objects by their **color** in the Smart Search section.
 Other search options like shape, size, barcode,  etc. will be added in the future.

 * All running node services can be viewed on the UI app.
 All Services can be started/stopped by using the services page.